menu

 Mind over Matter

-According to R&D, this card was thought undercosted(!) because it could still enable Chain Stasis decks to lock down the game.
-Back in the days, Chain Stasis was the most annoying deck around.
-It packed cards like Serra Angel to kill you or Despotic Scepter to remove its own Chain Stasis and untap in the process.
-I'm glad the card is gone from most Magic circles, but I admit that I miss Chain Stasis' art.
+According to R&D, this card was thought undercosted(!) because it could still enable Stasis decks to lock down the game.
+Back in the days, Stasis was the most annoying deck around.
+It packed cards like Serra Angel to kill you or Despotic Scepter to remove its own Stasis and untap in the process.
+I'm glad the card is gone from most Magic circles, but I admit that I miss Stasis' art.
 We don't have a clown-coyote dynamic in enough Magic art pieces these days.

 Mind over Matter recently had a run because Temple Bell looked tempting.
 After five minutes of testing though, everyone realized how terrible that combination actually is.
 Mind over Matter is also seeing a little attention because it works well with High Tide and Candelabra of Tawnos in Legacy, which might combine with Time Spiral to do something.
 I wouldn't hold onto my copies if I had them (in fact, I sold mine last month) because I just don't see it doing something bonkers in Legacy.